MicrochipTech/PIC32MZW1_Workshop/02_overview/README.md

 <img src="resources/media/software_system_tasks.png" width=720>
 </p>

 These are the major tasks.
 Other task may exist depending on configuration.
 For FreeRTOS projects, the tasks are created by `xTaskCreate` function.
 Developer only need to develop the application in the `APP_Tasks`.
-All the other task are generated by MHC and run in background.
+All the other task are generated by MCC and run in background.